dotnet/docs/docs/csharp/nullable-warnings.md

 ## Possible dereference of null

-This set of warnings alert you that you're dereferencing a variable whose *null-state* is *maybe-null*.
+This set of warnings alerts you that you're dereferencing a variable whose *null-state* is *maybe-null*.
 These warnings are:

 - **CS8602** - *Dereference of a possibly null reference.*
 - **CS8670** - *Object or collection initializer implicitly dereferences possibly null member.*